ne75/p2llvm/development/phase0/legacy-coverage.md

 Some former files were interactive demos, benchmarks, or undefined C programs;
 those are not silently counted as passing regression tests.

+Replacement paths in the table are relative to `tests/` in the repository root.

 | Former cases | Replacement / disposition |
 |---|---|
 | t0–t1: boot and UART | Hardware smoke protocol; separate from host codegen |